 In Spain, you can expect a Mediterranean climate, with hot, dry summers and mild winters making it a great destination to visit year-round.
 And did we mention the tradition of siesta?
 Built-in nap time that allows for later evening activities makes for a full day of exploring!

-With beautiful beaches, towering mountains, lively city centers, and a vibrant culture, Spain is hands down a great option for parents traveling with children.
+With beautiful beaches, towering mountains, lively city centers, and a vibrant culture, Spain should be on your list of places to vacation with toddlers.

 San Sebastian, Spain with a Toddler